How to Improve SEO Rankings

 10 Ways to Improve Your Google SEO Rankings

 But not just any old content; the content on your website has to appeal to your visitors and customers.
-It has to be engaging, relevant, and practical, not to mention well-written and easy to digest.
+It must be engaging, relevant, and practical, not to mention well-written and easy to digest.

 If you can tick off each of the characteristics mentioned above, visitors will spend more time on your site because they’ll want to consume as much information about your products and services as they can.